Sisters in Florida condo collapse buried in same coffin

 Lucia Guara, “Lulu bear,” loved watching “Jeopardy” with her dad, dancing and doing yoga with her mother.
 Her baby sister, Emma, was the princess of the family, a natural artist, who enjoyed her dad’s piggyback rides and cuddling with her mom, family member Digna Rodriguez said.

-The hourlong funeral was held at the family’s Catholic parish, St. Joseph, just three blocks from where the Champlain Towers South building partially collapsed,killing the Guara sisters, their parents, Marcus and Anaely Guara, and 32 others.
+The hourlong funeral was held at the family’s Catholic parish, St. Joseph, just three blocks from where the Champlain Towers South building partially collapsed, killing the Guara sisters, their parents, Marcus Guara and Anaely Rodriguez, and dozens of others.
 More than 100 are still missing.
 Fighting heavy rains and winds from a tropical storm, rescuers continued digging through piles of pulverized concrete and twisted steel for a 13th day Tuesday in Surfside.

 The now-razed condominium building overlooks the parking lot of the church where Emma was baptized in 2016 and Lucia had her first communion in 2019.

-Note: This story was first published on July 6, 2021.
-It was updated on July 7, 2021, to correct the age of a child who died in the Florida condo collapse.
-Lucia Guara was 11 years old, not 10 as initial police information had erroneously reported.
-The AP also used the incorrect last name for her mother.
-It is Rodriguez, not Guara.